Chili Public Library

 The Monroe Country Library System comprises 20 town and village locations, 10 Rochester Public Library branch locations, and the Central Library of Rochester and Monroe County, located in the heart of downtown Rochester.

-More than just books, our libraries lend items like art, museum passes, toys, games, musical instruments, and tools.
+Our libraries lend more than just books.
+They also offer art, museum passes, toys, games, musical instruments, and tools.
 They offer programming that strengthens literacy skills and community connections.
-Libraries provide private access to information and support services for job seekers, entrepreneurs, in-depth research, and continuous learning.
+Libraries also provide private access to information and support services for job seekers, entrepreneurs, in-depth researchers, and continuous learners.

 A free library card allows you to access 31 Monroe County libraries and the digital library Libby, an app by OverDrive.
 You can borrow a VIP pass (Very Important Places), which provides discounts at area attractions, plus an Empire Pass for free access to most New York State Parks.